muaad/geoip_rails/README.md

 # GeoipRails

 Gives geolocation details based on an IP address or a host name The gem uses freegeoip's API to fetch geolocation data given an IP address. freegeoip.net is a public REST API for searching geolocation of IP addresses and host names.
-Thanks to http://freegeoip.net/ for providing such a great API
+Supported formats include json (default), xml and csv.
+Thanks to http://freegeoip.net/ for providing such a great API.
 ## Installation

 Add this line to your application's Gemfile: